mattyoung101/omicron2d/README.md

 Incoming server message parser (now written using ANTLR) is almost complete, just adding support for the sense_body message.

 ICP localisation (via the best fit transform) and the debug display have been implemented.
-I'm just working on testing these things now to make sure they're up to scratch, before moving on with designign the rest of the agent.
+I'm just working on testing these things now to make sure they're up to scratch, before moving on with designing the rest of the agent.

 ## About the agents
 If you want to know more about our agents, please check out some Markdown files in the docs folder (such as